Alzheimer’s, Dementia,

 What Is Alzheimer’s Disease?

 In simple terms, it is the result of inflammation of brain tissue.
-A deeper look at Alzheimer’s disease has revealed that two proteins that naturally occur in the brain cause plaques and tangles that cause severe damage and death of nerve cells known as neurons.
+A deeper look at Alzheimer’s disease has revealed that two proteins that naturally occur in the brain cause plaques and tangles that cause severe damage and death of nerve cells, known as neurons.
 When neurons are damaged, they can no longer send or receive messages.

 Without neurons to send and receive messages, the brain starts to lose its connection with the rest of the body and other parts of the brain.
 This leads to memory loss and loss of cognitive functionality.